I am a proud member of and comply with the Boykin Spaniel Club Code of Ethics

 I am familiar with, and follow, American Kennel Club requirements.
 I will keep accurate records, and retain those records for the minimum required time period.
 These records will include: stud service contracts, pedigrees, all litters produced and all dogs/puppies sold.
 I will use the Breeders Record that the American Kennel Club provides me or other written documentation to maintain these records.
 I will report to the Registration Offices of the American Kennel Club any person who falsifies a registration or knowingly misrepresents a pedigree.

 I shall plan each breeding with the paramount intention of improving the breed.
-Both sire and dam shall be Orthopedic Foundation for Animals (OFA) or University of Pennsylvania Hip Improvement Program (PennHIP) tested for hip dysplasia, Eye Examination by a boarded ACVO Ophthalmologist with results registered with OFA or CERF, Patellar Luxation OFA Evaluation, EIC (Exercise Induced Collapse) status and Collie Eye Anomaly (CEA) tested before breeding of both dam and sire will be disclosed.
-I will only breed dogs and bitches with CHIC numbers obtained through CHIC (Canine Health Information Center).
-Sires and dams meeting the CHIC requirements prior to the November 1, 2015 changes that already have a CHIC number will be grandfathered.
+Both sire and dam shall be Orthopedic Foundation for Animals (OFA) or University of Pennsylvania Hip Improvement Program (PennHIP) tested for hip dysplasia, Eye Examination by a boarded ACVO Ophthalmologist with results registered with OFA or CERF, Patellar Luxation OFA Evaluation, EIC (Exercise Induced Collapse), CEA (Collie Eye Anomaly) and Degenerative Myelopathy (DM) status of both dam and sire will be tested and disclosed before breeding.

 I will only breed dogs and bitches with an OFA/PennHIP rating of MILD or better or the PennHIP equivalent and I will inform the prospective puppy buyer of those ratings.